FredHutch/nf-pacbio-bacterial/README.md

 subdirectory named for the input file.
 Please ensure that all of these input files have unique names.

+## Demultiplexing

+To separate sequence data generated from different libraries, the `--barcodes` flag can be used to automatically demultiplex the input data before running any downstream analysis.
+The format of the barcodes file is described here: https://lima.how/get-started.html.

+The default flags being used for demultiplexing with lima are `--same` (indicating symmetric barcodes).
+For other types of barcodes, use the `--demux_flags` option, such as:
+`--demux_flags "--different"`

 ## Quality Control

 Quality control metrics are generated with the FastQC tool.
 For more details,